 STRENGTHENING MUSEUM RELATIONSHIPS WITH INDIGENOUS PEOPLES

-First Alaskans Institute (FAI), a statewide Alaska Native nonprofit, is working with Museums Alaska to host a cohort of museum professionals committed to reimagining and fostering meaningful relationships with Alaska’s Tribes and Indigenous peoples.
-FAI will host a series of interactive dialogues customized for museum professionals through methods that are grounded in Indigenous values and ways of knowing, incorporating social technologies to host provocative dialogues that advance the needs of Indigenous peoples and partners statewide.
-Participants will learn how to have respectful and meaningful conversations about racism, equity, stewardship, and other challenging topics that continually arise in the field.
+In 2022, First Alaskans Institute (FAI), a statewide Alaska Native nonprofit, worked with Museums Alaska to host a cohort of museum professionals committed to reimagining and fostering meaningful relationships with Alaska’s Tribes and Indigenous peoples.
+FAI hosted a series of interactive dialogues customized for museum professionals through methods that are grounded in Indigenous values and ways of knowing, incorporating social technologies to host provocative dialogues that advance the needs of Indigenous peoples and partners statewide.
+Participants learned how to have respectful and meaningful conversations about racism, equity, stewardship, and other challenging topics that continually arise in the field.

-The Program’s goal is to transform institutions that are uniquely positioned to protect culturally significant artifacts and share about the lives of Alaska Native people, past and present.
-Discussion topics will include repatriation, Tribal sovereignty, and access to ancestral knowledge and objects.
-We invite you to engage in this unique opportunity as we challenge assumptions and the ways they impact the museum institutions, our patrons and Indigenous peoples.
+The program’s goal was to transform institutions that are uniquely positioned to protect culturally significant artifacts and share about the lives of Alaska Native people, past and present.
+Discussion topics included repatriation, Tribal sovereignty, and access to ancestral knowledge and objects.
+We invited participants to engage in this unique opportunity as we challenged assumptions and the ways they impact the museum institutions, our patrons and Indigenous peoples.

-There are two ways to participate: engaging fully as a cohort participant, or as a webinar-only attendee.
+There were two ways to participate: engaging fully as a cohort participant, or as a webinar-only attendee.
+We wanted to keep a record of our cohort—expectations, schedule, etc.—so we have kept our 2022 program information below.

 The cohort, consisting of museum leadership - directors, program managers, and board members - will convene virtually for two 3-hour sessions over six weeks, July 19th to September 8th.
 All participants will commit to effecting change in their organizations by incorporating lessons learned from the cohort experience.
 To foster collaboration both within and between museums, each participating institution will send two people; one should be a member of management authorized to enact change within the organization and the second a member of the staff that can be a thought partner and helper to effectuate identified change.